Toward a Theory of Causation for Interpreting Neural Code Models: Discussion

-\textbf{Hyperparemeters.} $do_{code}$ supports the identification of hyperparameters that influence neural network performance by extending counterfactual intervention definitions at the model level (see Sec.~\ref{sec:component2}).
-Currently, our case study supports two types of parameters: \textit{NumberOfLayers} and \textit{NumberOfUnits}.
+\textbf{Hyperparemeters.} $do_{code}$ supports the identification of hyperparameters that influence neural network performance by extending SE-based intervention definitions at the model level (see \secref{sec:seintervention}).
+Our case study supports two types of parameters: \textit{NumberOfLayers} and \textit{NumberOfUnits}.